D-Workz/msTourism2/README.md

 This project uses the [Jovo](https://www.jovo.tech "Jovo's website") framework, to create a voice application for Google Home.
 The Dialog is based on annotations from Mayrhofen and Seefeld.
 These are required from [semantify.it](https://www.semantify.it "semantify.it's website").

-The next section will explain how to setup the server and google dialogflow.
+The following README, will first explain, how to setup the project and then go in the second section into more detail concerning the backend.

 The setup description is based on the guide from Jovo of a Sample Voice App for Jovo.

 Thanks for the good tutorial and the easy to use framework.

-## Setup
+# Section 1 Setup

 ### Getting Started